By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-We used to think that there were a discreet number of mental illnesses, two, neurosis or psychoses.
+We used to think that there was a discrete number of mental illnesses, two, neurosis, or psychoses.
 Then a hundred or so and in the DSM-4 about 400.
 Now we are thinking that if we keep splitting up these problems of living we are going to end up with one diagnosis per person.
 So we are trying to think more in terms of a continuum.
 Some people are only a tiny bit depressed occasionally and others are major depressed all the time.

-Over the next few weeks as time and space permits, I want to talk more about complex trauma, how it develops and why it is sort of like PTSD, anxiety and other named disorders and why it is enough different from those other disorders that clinicians are developing specialized treatment for this issue.
+Over the next few weeks as time and space permits, I want to talk more about complex trauma, how it develops and why it is sort of like PTSD, anxiety, and other named disorders, and why it is enough different from those other disorders that clinicians are developing specialized treatments for this issue.

 People can and do recover from complex trauma so stay tuned and we will talk about the steps to recovery from this misunderstood disorder.